Other Training Opportunities

 - To promote self-evaluation of personal beliefs and behaviors to enhance quality of therapy.

 The practicum experience involves seeing clients for individual counseling, participating in Center Outreach activities, receiving weekly individual and group supervision, and actively participating in the weekly classroom experience.
-The practicum is a two semester, 10-15 hour per week commitment (10-15 hours per week for psychology students, 15 hour minimum for social work students).
+The practicum is a two semester, 10-15 hour per week commitment.
 For more information, contact Amy Kleiner, Practicum Coordinator in CAPS: 797-1012, email@example.com.
 Students may also discuss their practicum options with the training coordinator in their perspective departments.

 REACH Peer Program: